Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - The underlying tissue becomes inflamed, and a painful bump forms.

-- As this bony growth develops, a bunion is formed as the big toe is forced to grow at an increasing angle toward the rest of the toes.
+- As this bony prominence develops, a bunion is formed as the big toe is forced to grow at an increasing angle toward the rest of the toes.

 One important bunion deformity, hallux valgus, causes the bone and joint of the big toe to shift and grow inward, so that the second toe crosses over it.
 The second toe may grow over or under the big toe as they cross over.
-This can cause more corn to develop
+This can cause corns to develop.

 People born with abnormal bones in their feet are more likely to form a bunion.
 In addition, wearing narrow-toed, high-heeled shoes, which put enormous pressure on the front of the foot, may also lead to a bunion formation.
 The condition may become painful as extra bone and a fluid-filled sac grow at the base of the big toe.

 Flat feet, gout, arthritis, and occupations (such as ballet) that place undue stress on the feet can also increase the risk for bunions.

 Pressure and pain from bunions and bunionettes can be relieved by wearing appropriate shoes, such as:

 - Soft, wide, low-heeled leather shoes that lace up

 - Open shoes or sandals with straps that don't touch the irritated area